hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/234__H_S_Chandramouli.md

 >>
 >>
 >>
->> Reg  << any tarka that lets one remain with ​the aikyajnAna as shown by
+>> Reg  << any tarka that lets one remain with the aikyajnAna as shown by
 >> Shruti is valid >>,
 >>
 >>
 >>
->> But the whole problem is to “remain with ​the aikyajnAna as shown by
+>> But the whole problem is to “remain with the aikyajnAna as shown by
 >> Shruti “.
 How to achieve it is the question.
 >>
 >>
 >>
->> Reg  << ​This question is resolved by Shruti-based tarka as "svapnavat
+>> Reg  << This question is resolved by Shruti-based tarka as "svapnavat
->> kalpitatvAt"​.
+>> kalpitatvAt".
 To *the* DSV-follower (since there is only one in EJV), this
 >> tarka clicks the first time he understands it and all duality is
 >> cognitively resolved; no other tarka is needed. >>,
 >>